openid/federation-wallet/openid-federation-wallet-1_0.md

 : Entity that requests and verifies Digital Credentials presented by a Holder.

 **Credential Verifier Instance**:
-: A software application that allows an individual to request to an Holder and receive from that Holder a Digital Credential, sometimes in a proximity flow, and then verify the received Digital Credential.
-A Credential Verifier Instance is not a Federation Entity: it has no queryable Entity Identifier and is attested by a Verifier Provider.
+: A software application that allows an individual to request to a Holder and receive from that Holder a Digital Credential, sometimes in a proximity flow, and then verify the received Digital Credential.
+A Credential Verifier Instance is not a Federation Entity: it has no queryable Entity Identifier.
+It can be attested by a Verifier Provider.

 **Verifier Provider**:
 : An Organizational Entity that develops, publishes, or manages Credential Verifier Instance software and that issues Verifier Attestation JWTs about those instances.